Dark Matter (H)eats Young Planets: Abstract

 \section{Abstract}

 We study the effect of dark matter annihilation on the formation of Jovian planets.
 We show that dark matter heat injections can slow or halt Kelvin-Helmholtz contraction, preventing the accretion of hydrogen and helium onto the solid core.
 The existence of Jupiter in our solar system can therefore be used to infer constraints on dark matter with relatively strong interaction cross sections.
-In the case of spin-dependent dark matter, we derive novel constraints beyond the reach of current direct detection experiments.
-We highlight the possibility of a positive detection using future observations by JWST, which could reveal strongly varying planet morpholoiges close to our Galactic Center.
+We derive novel constraints on the cross section for both spin-dependent and spin-independent dark matter.
+We highlight the possibility of a positive detection using future observations by JWST, which could reveal strongly varying planet morphologies close to our Galactic Center.